 Are you a board game player?
 I absolutely love them!
 It's one of those things that my husband and I enjoy doing together on quiet nights at home, as well as with groups of friends.

-I’ll never forget the first time I played Scrabble with him and his friends.
-I was playing the first four-letter word I came up with, while they were coming up three words combinations that scored 75 points per turn.
-Let’s just say I lost badly, but got more competitive fast!
+I'll never forget the first time I played Scrabble with him and his friends.
+I was playing the first four-letter word I came up with, while they were coming up with three word combinations that scored 75 points per turn.
+Let's just say I lost badly, but got more competitive fast!

 A game night party is the perfect way to entertain without a lot of hassle (unless you can't handle the competition).
 There's just something about playing games with friends that is so uplifting and easy going!

 Today, I'm sharing all my tips for hosting an awesome game night party so you can get in on the action, too!